 Remember to Review and Repair

-Despite trying to use all the skills above at times we fall short.
-The great news is one of the best things we can teach our kids about managing emotions is to learn to say sorry and take responsibility for our behavior.
-For example modeling with a statement like, “I’m sorry I yelled.
-I’m going to take some calm down breaths then we can talk about what we can both do different next time”, is a powerful teaching tool for making a change when our emotions already have begun to run away from us.
-Show them how to repair and problem solve together what can be done differently in the future to help everyone manage emotions.
+Despite trying to use all the skills above, at times we fall short.
+The great news is that one of the best things we can teach our kids about managing emotions is to learn to say sorry and take responsibility for their behavior.
+For example, modeling with a statement like, “I’m sorry I yelled.
+I’m going to take some calm down breaths, then we can talk about what we can both do differently next time”, is a powerful teaching tool for making a change when our emotions have already begun to run away from us.
+Show them how to repair and problem-solve together, and what can be done differently in the future to help everyone manage emotions.